gedaliahknizhnik/filtering-cpp/README.md

 1. Exponential filter
 2. Moving average filter.

-Future plans involve conan-izing this library for installation and inclusion, but for the time being simply include `filter.hpp`.
+Multi-stream filtering is supported via the `multistream.hpp` header, and supports all of the above filters.

-Future plans also include adding multiple data streams.
+Future plans involve conan-izing this library for installation and inclusion, but for the time being simply include `filter.hpp` and `multistream.hpp`.